 Click Back Up Now if you'd like to manually back up the iPhone on your computer.
 Because your iPhone will be backed up automatically to your computer when syncing or to iCloud (if enabled), you likely won't need to use this option very often.

 If your computer and iPhone use the same Wi-Fi network, you can sync your iPhone over Wi-Fi instead of plugging it in to the computer.
 From the iPhone summary page, scroll down to Options and check the box next to Sync with this iPhone over Wi-Fi.

-You can sync your iPhone wirelessly to iCloud, which will work in the background to sync important information between your mobile devices.
+You can sync your iPhone wirelessly to iCloud, which will work in the background to sync important information among your mobile devices.
 For example, you could purchase a song in iTunes on your iPhone, then listen to it on your computer.
 Or you could create a to-do list on your computer, then keep up with it on your iPhone.

 You can use these features on your iPhone and other devices, including an iPad, Mac, or PC.
-Review the full list of iCloud Features from Apple to learn more.
+Review the full list of iCloud features from Apple to learn more.

-If you want to use iCloud to sync information between your other devices (like your iPad, Mac, or PC), you'll also need to set up iCloud on these devices.
+If you want to use iCloud to sync information with your other devices (like your iPad, Mac, or PC), you'll also need to set up iCloud on these devices.
 Review the instructions below as needed.

 If you purchase something on another device from the iTunes Store or App Store, you may want it to appear automatically on your iPhone.
 To enable this feature, open Settings, tap iTunes & App Store, then turn on the Music, Apps, and Books & Audiobooks controls.